Guide

 Hyperproof has done our research on the GRC tools market.
 We evaluated almost two dozen different tools and found that GRC tools tackle one or more of the following areas:

-For an organization to sufficiently inoculate itself against risks and threats, the firm must first understand the different risks it has exposure to, given its current business model and go-to-market plan.
+For an organization to sufficiently inoculate itself against risks and threats, it must first understand the different risks it has exposure to given its current business model and go-to-market plan.
 The organization must also determine its risk position or the level of risk that is considered “acceptable” to its senior leaders.

-Within the GRC tools market, some software applications primarily focus on helping risk and compliance professionals and business leaders make sense of the risks.
+Within the GRC tools market, some software applications primarily focus on helping risk and compliance professionals and business leaders understand risks.
 The tools facilitate a risk identification process, help users develop a model of their risks, and categorize their risks according to various criteria (e.g., criticality level, likelihood).
 This risk assessment serves as the foundation for an organization to develop the appropriate governance structure and risk-mitigation policies and controls.

 This top section of the GRC tools market is served by some of the most established vendors in the market.
-The bulk of these vendors’ clients are in highly regulated industries such as financial services, healthcare, and pharmaceuticals.
+Most of these vendors’ clients are in highly regulated industries such as financial services and healthcare

 Governance and policy management